rdhalla.xyz

 For the light bulb, I modeled a new one for the turn signals.

-SPOILER CONSTRUCTION
+SPOILER CONSTRUCTION - PART 1

 Finally started working on the spoiler.
 The combination of those round taillights + the spoiler makes it such an iconic back of the skyline.